Stay Connected

 Heartburn and pregnancy often go hand-in-hand.
 Many women begin experiencing heartburn early in their pregnancy, and it often continues until the baby is born.
 For some women, pregnancy is the first time they experience this symptom1.
 Among women who have previously dealt with heartburn, pregnancy may make the condition worse1.

 Make sure to tell your doctor about any new or changing heartburn symptoms.
-There may be simple solutions to help prevent or lessen this symptom.
+There may be simple solutions to help prevent or manage your symptoms.

 What Causes Heartburn During Pregnancy?

-Heartburn happens when stomach contents travel back up into the esophagus, the tube that leads from the mouth to the stomach.
+In general, heartburn happens when stomach contents travel back up into the esophagus, the tube that leads from the mouth to the stomach.
 At the bottom of the esophagus, the lower esophageal sphincter (LES) muscle opens and closes to allow food into the stomach.
 The LES is typically closed when you are not swallowing.
 However, when this muscle is more relaxed, it may allow some of the undigested food and stomach acid to flow upward into the esophagus1.
+This is known as acid reflux.

-Certain medications can also increase heartburn.
+Certain medications can also increase acid reflux during pregnancy.
 If you take drugs to treat nausea or high blood pressure during pregnancy, you may experience heartburn as a side effect1,3.

 Another cause of heartburn in pregnancy is the pregnancy itself.
 As the baby grows, the uterus puts more pressure on the stomach.
 This pressure can push the contents of the stomach upward and into your esophagus, causing you to experience heartburn4.

-• Sour and Acidic taste in the mouth or throat
+• A sour or acidic taste in your mouth or throat

 It may be difficult to completely block all feelings of heartburn during pregnancy, but you can take several steps to reduce the frequency and severity of the symptoms you experience.
 First and foremost, talk to your primary care provider or obstetrician.
 Under their supervision, you may be able to try various remedies such as avoiding foods that trigger your heartburn.